slicejwst/slicejwst.github.io/README.md

 ---

 ## Troubleshooting

+SLICE member who designed the site: Alaina Einsig (aeinsig@umich.edu).
+I can help with some of the basics.

 If you have a question about using Jekyll, start a discussion on the [Jekyll Forum](https://talk.jekyllrb.com/) or [StackOverflow](https://stackoverflow.com/questions/tagged/jekyll).
 Other resources: